CGQAQ/gn-build/README.md

 # gn-build
-Build the latest & best `GN-build-system` and `ninja` from source, and give you the wrapper to call it
+Build the latest & greatest `GN-build-system` and `ninja` from source, and give you the wrapper to call it

 ## Official refrence
 - [The reference](https://gn.googlesource.com/gn/+/main/docs/reference.md)